GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 #### Responsibilities

 * **Acknowledge and work on escalated pages** - ACK pages that Primary On-Call is unable to reach in initial 5-minute period
-* **[Override OpsGenie schedule](https://login-gov.app.opsgenie.com/teams/dashboard/2fbef770-e306-488e-bbe2-76e2c860a2c7/main) to act as Primary On-Call if scheduled Primary is unavailable**
+* **[Override Splunk On-Call schedule](https://portal.victorops.com/dash/gsa_login#/team/team-oMJ7AAPwdFSwsMJc/scheduled-overrides) to act as Primary On-Call if scheduled Primary is unavailable**
 * **Assist with active incidents** - Provide additional technical support or offer to take Situation Lead duties
 * **Help out with excess toil** - Assist the Interrupts engineer if necessary
 * **Offer material and psychological support to Primary** - Empathize!
 Proactively reach out if they have experienced high stress situations or worked over 8 hours without any breaks